kestopuu/mitsurunner/README.md

 - Two additional Dallas sensors in heat exchanger pipes (used for research and as spare parts)
 - Current clamp sensor monitoring input power of the heat pump
 - DHT11 sensor (commented out in the code, not used currenlty but left for reference)
-- Variable temperature delta to srart defrosting:
+- Variable temperature delta threshold to srart defrosting:
   - if (input) power < 900W, delta = 4
   - if 900W <= power < 1400W, delta = 5
   - if power >= 1400W, delta = 6